 He returned in time to play on the 1946 Wolverine Football team.
 This time he played end and he played the position very well.
-Bob Mann led Michigan in receiving in 1946 with 14 catches (yes, they didn’t throw the ball a lot then!) and 285-yards of offense.
+Bob Mann led Michigan in receiving in 1946 with 14 catches (They didn’t throw the ball a lot then!) and 285-yards of offense.
 He earned his first varsity letter on a team that finished with a record of 6-1-1.
 The Wolverines posted a conference record of 5 wins, 1 loss and 1 tie.
 It was good enough for second place in the Big Ten.
 It was the sixth time that a Crisler football team finished as the conference runner-up.

 Robert Mann proved to be a “star” among “stars” in 1947.
 Yes, the “Mad Magicians” in the Wolverine backfield became famous, but Mann was pretty good too!
 He became the first Wolverine to gain over three hundred receiving yards in one season.
 In fact, he earned All-Big Ten honors and set a new Michigan receiving record with 357-yards for the season.

 Bob Mann had a very successful career at Michigan.
 He was a record-setting receiver who lettered on the 1946 and 1947 Michigan football teams.
 Mann was also the first African-American man to lead Michigan in receiving yardage for two straight seasons in 1946 and 1947.
 Of course, he played on a National Championship team in 1947.